The Doñana case

 The case's tools eventually travelled beyond the case.
 When COVID-19 struck, I recognised in the pandemic the same epistemic predicament Doñana had trained me to see: a world facing radical uncertainty (Kay and King 2020)—what we simply do not know, and cannot describe probabilistically—being managed as if it were calculable risk.
 In a Perspective written amid the crisis (Méndez 2021), I exported two of the program's instruments to the problem of Anthropocene risk (Keys et al. 2019): the adaptive inference protocol (Holling and Allen 2002), repurposed as a learning device for policy under deep uncertainty, and modulating contingency (Méndez et al. 2019), as an epistemic guard against premature assessments of the unexpected.
 To these I added a third, philosophical component, coining the term blue uncertainty: the residue of randomness inherent in the world that even the best blue-sky science may never eliminate from our causal theories and models (based on Mahoney 2000)—an invitation to keep solving the puzzles that threaten social and ecological wellbeing while staying honest about our fallibility.
 Together the three components—philosophical (blue uncertainty), methodological (adaptive inference) and epistemic (modulating contingency)—form an intermediary approach designed to resonate with the prediction-and-control mindset of current policy making, and so ease complexity thinking into it.
 As a spin-off, it closed a loop: what began as a way of understanding one trapped estuary became a stance toward systemic risk at planetary scale.

-Stylized representation of a measure of our knowledge about pandemics (left y-axis, black arrow) and of the contingency signal (right y-axis, red arrow), against a description of key factors for the emergence of the pandemic through several phases (x axis, based on Frutos et al., 2020; Hen et al., 2020; van Dorp et al., 2020).
+Stylized representation of a measure of our knowledge about pandemics (left y-axis, black arrow) and of the contingency signal (right y-axis, red arrow), against a description of key factors for the emergence of the pandemic through several phases (x axis).
 Policy and decision thematic areas requiring support from science are represented at the top, as corresponding to the phases of the pandemic.
 Figure 1 in Méndez (2021)

-Taken together, these streams are why I treat Doñana as a canonical case.
+Taken together, the streams and insights above are why I treat Doñana as a canonical case.
 It is a place, a history and a conflict; it is also an argument: that patient, pluralistic, multi-level institutional analysis can convert what looks like chaos into explanation, and that doing so responsibly obliges us to examine the assumptions we bring to the work.

 References